GaryWib/containers-sydsummit-eks-workshop-2019/amazon-ecs-mythicalmysfits-workshop/workshop-1/README.md

 3. Run the docker container and test the adoption agency platform running as a container:

     Use the [docker run](https://docs.docker.com/engine/reference/run/) command to run your image; the -p flag is used to map the host listening port to the container listening port.
+    You can get the name of the DDB_TABLE_NAME by issuing the following command (output on my ide is below):

+    `aws dynamodb list-tables
+    {
+        "TableNames": [
+            "Table-mythical-mysfits-eks"
+        ]
+    }`

     <pre>
     $ docker run -p 8000:80 -e AWS_DEFAULT_REGION=<b><i>us-west-2</i></b> -e DDB_TABLE_NAME=<b><i>TABLE_NAME</i></b> monolith-service
     </pre>

-    *Note: You can find your DynamoDB table name in the file `workshop-1/cfn-output.json` derived from the outputs of the CloudFormation stack.*
+    *Note: You can find your DynamoDB table name in the file `workshop-1/cfn-output.json` derived from the outputs of the CloudFormation stack or from the aws cli command given above.*

     Here's sample output as the application starts: